hammadmukhtar/Espresso-Wrap/README.md

 A wrapper library for Espresso to help write UI tests with helper functions which take care of the boilerplate code.

 ## Usage
-Extend your UI Test class with EspressoWrap, then simply call these functions to perform desired functionality.
+Extend your UI Test class with EspressoWrapper, then simply call these functions to perform desired functionality.

 ```java